-Sandra loves to share her writing and research adventures with audiences, in presentations filled with humorous anecdotes, and eye-opening insights into the publishing world.
+Sandra loves to share her writing and research adventures in presentations filled with humorous anecdotes, and eye-opening insights.

-She also loves to help aspiring fiction writers develop their craft, and to help those who think they could never write fiction ignite their imagination through a variety of lively workshops.
+Through a variety of lively workshops, she also loves to help aspiring fiction writers develop their craft.
+Or to ignite the imagination of those who think they could never write fiction.

 She is available for community and church events, bookstore events, writers’ groups, book clubs, and library or classroom guest visits to discuss writing, the writer’s life, topics related to any of her books, her personal journey and testimony or to engage in a Q&A session.

-To schedule a speaking event, please email Sandra.
+To schedule a speaking event or writing workshop

-Scroll down for topics, a workshop video clip, and currently scheduled events.
+Scroll down for topics and a workshop video clip.